InfuseAI/primehub-python-sdk/docs/CLI/admin/groups.md

 Manage groups

 Available Commands:
-  add-user             Add the user to the group connect-image        Make the image join the group create               Create a group create-image         Add the image to the group delete               Delete the group by id disconnect-image     Make the image leave the group get                  Get the group info by id list                 List groups list-images          List images in the group list-users           List users in the group remove-user          Remove the user from the group update               Update the group
+  connect-image        Make the image join the group connect-user         Add the user to the group create               Create a group create-image         Add the image to the group delete               Delete the group by id disconnect-image     Make the image leave the group disconnect-user      Remove the user from the group get                  Get the group info by id list                 List groups list-images          List images in the group list-users           List users in the group update               Update the group

 Options: